lfunderburk/automate-tech-post/README.md

 mapped_dataset = dataset.map(lambda samples: tokenizer(generate_prompt(samples['summary'], samples['social_media_post'])))
 ```

-5. Used the `.Trainer` method from the `transformers` object on the mapped data.
+5. Used the `.Trainer` method from the `transformers` library on the mapped data.

 ![](LLM-automation.jpg)